 8 – Media and brands for business owners

 When we try to target business owners we need to start thinking like them: what media or product can only business owners of highly involved in business person use?
+Most entrepreneurs read online business publications and do so on regular basis.

 We can find on facebook several big magazines for entrepreneurs: